-5.3 Formscriber AI Component
+5.3 Form Scriber AI Component

 The below flowchart represents the high-level processing of data input from mobile interface to the resultant generated form.
 The front-end mobile application will be presented to the user in which they input a variety of data, via voice recognition, that then gets processed by the Dialogflow service.
 After the Dialogflow service processes the data, it is tagged appropriately and sent to the database, where the web application will take the tagged data and put it within the appropriate sections of a form.

-Figure 5 Formscriber AI Dialog Flow
+Figure 5 Form Scriber AI Dialog Flow

-Figure 5 Formscriber AI Dataflow Diagram
+Figure 5 Form Scriber AI Dataflow Diagram

 Human Interface Design